blumixid/docs/monitor_log/monitoringandlogging.md

 {: #viewing_logs_UI}

 To see the deployment or runtime logs, complete the following steps:
-1. Log in to {{site.data.keyword.Bluemix_notm}}, and then click the tile for your app on the Dashboard.
+1. Log in to {{site.data.keyword.Bluemix_notm}}, and then click the tile for your app.
 The app details page is displayed.
 2. In the navigation bar, click **Logs**.

 In the **Logs** console, you can view the recent logs for your app or tail logs in real time.
 In addition, you can filter logs by log type and channel.